ofallonlabs/saeedmirshekari/_src/blog/best-data-science-team-structures-for-success-centralized-decentralized-and-hybrid-models.md

 - **Complex Coordination:** Requires robust communication and coordination mechanisms to function effectively.
 - **Potential Conflicts:** Misalignment between core and satellite teams can arise.

-**Example:** Learn more about the hybrid approach in this [blog post from Towards Data Science](https://towardsdatascience.com/hybrid-data-science-teams).

 ## Best Practices for Building a Data Science Team